Loft conversion: where do I start?

 Is my loft a useable space?

 You’ll want to start by assessing whether your roof space is suitable for a loft conversion.
 Most are, but there are three main things to check:

 - Roof pitch.
 Measure the angle of the roof.
 The higher the pitch angle, the higher the central head height is likely to be.

 How will I use the loft space?

-Once you have roughly established your home is suitable for a loft conversation, think about how you would like to use it; perhaps an extra bedroom with en-suite bathroom, or maybe a den or playroom for your growing children.
+Once you have roughly established your home is suitable for a loft conversion, think about how you would like to use it; perhaps an extra bedroom with en-suite bathroom, or maybe a den or playroom for your growing children.
 How about a space to relax or study away from the rest of the family?

 Or it could be a multi-purpose room with a combination of uses, such as extra living space which doubles as guest accommodation.
 If you are going to include a bathroom, will it be a shower room or will there be space to include a bath?
 When you are thinking about planning a bathroom in a loft, remember to leave plenty of headroom.